-- Yellow or green discharge from a bacterial eye infection
+- Yellow or green discharge (pus) in the eye

 - Yellow or green discharge or pus in the eye